Kelechi-Okorie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 File 0-rectangle.js - A class that defines a rectangle
 File 1-rectangle.js - Defines a rectangle class with width and height
+File 2-rectangle.js - Defines a rectangle class with width and height attribs